 Spring is here!
 And we’ve even got the nice weather to prove it!
 Gardening is a big passion of mine.
 I’ve got flower beds and containers all over the place.
-My job even has me working on flower beds 8 hours a day!
+My job at a local golf course even has me working on flower beds 8 hours a day!
 Since we don’t have a house to call our own yet, my Mom lets me help her plant and weed their vegetable garden in return for some delicious veggies.

-Here are some frugal gardening tips I’ve learned over the years:
+Here are some tips for gardening on a budget that I’ve learned over the years:

 - Grow a container garden.
 I like to grow tomatoes and herbs in containers.
 Also, planting a group of containers with annuals creates a great effect!